-Gen Xers can easily get lost in the shuffle, yet they’re well-educated, imaginative and ambitious as a group, with plenty of career gas left in their tanks.
-If you want them to hang around longer than five years as motivated, engaged and productive contributors, what can you do to keep them from bolting?
+So if you want your Gen X employees to hang around longer than a few years as motivated, engaged and productive contributors, what can you do to keep them from bolting?

 First, recognize that careers have stages, each appropriate to a length of tenure.
 At the O.C.
 Tanner Institute, we generated a survey of thousands of people across the country who had been at their jobs between 1 and 30 years.
 We came up with a psychological snapshot that showed, unsurprisingly, that people had different needs and kinds of engagement depending on how long they had been at the same company.
 Here’s how those career stages broke out: